microsoft/rest-api-fuzz-testing/README.md

 RAFT enables painless fuzzing of REST API's using multiple fuzzers in parallel.
 Using a single command line baked into your CI/CD pipeline developers can launch fuzz jobs against their services.

-RAFT has first class integration with Microsoft's Research's [RESTler](https://github.com/microsoft/restler), the first stateful, fuzzing tool designed to automatically test your REST API's driven by your swagger specification.
+RAFT has first class integration with Microsoft's Research's [RESTler](https://github.com/microsoft/restler-fuzzer), the first stateful, fuzzing tool designed to automatically test your REST API's driven by your swagger specification.

 RAFT also supports [ZAP](https://www.zaproxy.org/) from OWASP out of the box.

 As a platform, RAFT is designed to host any API fuzzers that are packaged into a docker container.
 These can be configured and used in the system via configuration files and require no code changes to integrate.

+## Interesting in native code fuzzing ?
+Take a look at our sibling project [OneFuzz](https://github.com/microsoft/onefuzz)

 ### Getting Started
 This project is designed to run on [Azure](https://azure.microsoft.com).